 VSI UAV-based Air Samplers.
-Measuring the gas composition and/or isotopic signature of air provides critical information on water use, carbon balance, greenhouse gas emissions or pollutants in natural or managed ecosystems or urban environments.
-UAV systems could contribute to improved monitoring of atmospheric background levels and air quality, as well as improved modelling of net surface-atmosphere fluxes, by extending the part of the lower troposphere that can be sampled.
-UAV thus also allow for sampling along vertical profiles in the lower boundary layer, which would otherwise require expensive eddy flux towers or the use of balloons.
+Measuring the gas composition, volatiles, particulate matter and/or isotopic signature of air provides critical information on water use, carbon balance, greenhouse gas emissions or pollutants in natural or managed ecosystems or urban environments.
+UAV based devices can contribute to improved monitoring of atmospheric background levels and air quality, as well as improved modelling of net surface-atmosphere fluxes, by extending the part of the lower troposphere that can be sampled.
+UAV thus also allow for sampling along vertical profiles in the lower boundary layer, and in remote areas, that would require expensive eddy flux towers or the use of balloons, or could not be monitored previosuly.
 There is thus scope for UAV-mounted sampling systems to contribute to improved monitoring of GHGs and air pollutant emissions, which is of utmost importance when dealing with mitigation measures or enforcement of environmental laws.
-To enable remote air sampling, we developed two drone-mountable air sampling systems to either sample
+To enable remote air sampling for extended user groups, we developed two drone-mountable air sampling systems to either collect:

-The VSI air sampling systems for UAV consist of two complementary sampling devices for medium-sized UAVs
+The air sampling systems for UAV consist of two complementary sampling devices for medium-sized UAVs

 See below for details.